SilkRose/Pony/stories/deternal/deternal.md

 Both mares hugged Applejack again and apologized to her.
 "I'm sorry."

 "It's neither of your faults.
-I did this too myself.
-Let myself do this to myself."
+I did this to myself.
+Let me do this to myself."

 Pinkie asked, "What are you going to do now?"